This zoo didn't just get a hippopotamus for Christmas — it got a baby pygmy one

 Hippos have seen a recent boost in popularity in part thanks to the survival story of Fiona, a Cincinnati Zoo celebrity who was born six weeks premature.

-At age five, Fiona is strong, healthy and still petite.
+At age 5, Fiona is strong, healthy and still petite.
 But at about 1,300 pounds, she's no pygmy.

 The pygmy hippo species is native to the forests of West Africa.
-With less than 2,500 of the reclusive animals left in the wild, it's also listed as endangered.
+With fewer than 2,500 of the reclusive animals left in the wild, it's also listed as endangered.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.